tyabnet/MMDatUtil/docs/options/srcmap.md

 Specifies a source map file.

-If the source and destination are the same file, the -srcmap option is optional.
+If the source and destination are the same file and no merging is being performed, the -srcmap option is optional.

 Example: